Mankavelda/qts3-wmb-test/outreachy/qts-index.md

 - **Style**: This button is also styled in blue to match the overall theme and provide visual uniformity.

 ---

-## 4. Input Fields
-- **Batch ID**: Accepts numerical input for batch identification.
-Users can input the ID of an existing batch they want to explore.  users input a Batch ID and click the **See batch details** button, they can view the details of the batch associated with that ID.

-- **Username**: Accepts a string input for retrieving batches associated with a specific user.
-Users can input a username and click the **See batches by user** button to retrieve all batches associated with that specific user.

----

 ## Conclusion
 The homepage of **QuickStatements 3.0** is designed to provide a user-friendly experience for batch management on Wikidata.
 The clear navigation options, buttons, and simple input fields make it easy for users to navigate through their batch operations, providing an easy and efficient user experience.